 - Nootropics (alpha-GPC, bacopa monnieri, phosphatidylserine) — strong interest among biohackers, minimal mainstream recognition

-- CBD – regulatory uncertainty has stalled mainstream beverage adoption despite consumer interest
+- CBD — regulatory uncertainty from the FDA has stalled mainstream beverage adoption despite consumer interest

 - Turkesterone and ecdysteroids — emerging in fitness communities, no significant beverage presence yet